-Within our new structure we have developed two new posts.
-The role of the Early Intervention and Prevention Development Officer shall support the creation and implementation of a Midlothian Early Intervention and Prevention Strategy.
+Within the structure we have developed two new posts.
+The role of the Early Intervention and Prevention Development Officers for 0-12 and 12+ shall support the creation and implementation of a Midlothian Early Intervention and Prevention Strategy.
 The strategy will provide an overarching framework that draws together early intervention and prevention, an initiative already embedded in operation across Midlothian, to further enable us to share good practice, and ensure a coherent and consistent approach that is based on evidence of what works.